 The third day of training served as a kind of culminating event and was scenario-based.
-The flight crews flew throughout the Buffalo area, and made use of locations in and around Niagara (Continued on page 22)
+The flight crews flew throughout the Buffalo area, and made use of locations in and around Niagara

-VAARNG flight crews build trust, BOOK REVIEW train with W. VA special forces
+VAARNG flight crews build trust, Book Review train with W. VA special forces